Skip to content

 How does DNP work?

-Normally, the body produces usable energy in the form of ATP in a process called oxidative phosphorylation.
-DNP interferes with ATP production by uncoupling (disrupting) oxidative phosphorylation.
+Normally, the body produces usable energy in the form of adenosine triphosphate (ATP) in a process called oxidative phosphorylation.
+DNP interferes with ATP production by disrupting oxidative phosphorylation.
 As a result, the body burns fats and carbohydrates very quickly, releasing energy as heat rather than forming ATP.
-This increases the metabolic rate, which is harmful to the cardiorespiratory system.
+This increases the metabolic rate, which is harmful to the heart and lungs.

 Can you overdose on DNP?

-Yes, it is very easy to overdose on DNP.
-There is almost no difference between a treatment dose and a toxic or lethal dose.
+It is very easy to overdose on DNP.
+There is almost no difference between a self-treatment dose and a toxic or lethal dose.

 Side effects and health risks of DNP

 Side effects of DNP include headache, weakness, vomiting, lethargy, increased heart rate, increased respiratory rate, convulsions, and coma.
-Body temperature increases to dangerous levels resulting in organ failure and death.
+Body temperature can rise to dangerous levels, resulting in organ failure and death.
 Sweating and dehydration also occur.
 Pulmonary edema, hemolysis (breakdown of red blood cells), and injury to the pancreas, liver, and kidneys can occur.
 Death is due to cardiovascular collapse or very high body temperature.

-Chronic use of DNP can cause cataracts and glaucoma, dermatitis, peripheral neuropathy (numbness, weakness, pins and needles sensation), heart, liver and kidney dysfunction, and bone marrow suppression (decrease in white blood cells, aplastic anemia).
+Chronic use of DNP can cause cataracts and glaucoma, dermatitis, peripheral neuropathy (numbness, weakness, and pins and needles sensation), heart, liver, and kidney dysfunction, and bone marrow suppression (decrease in white blood cells, aplastic anemia).

-When DNP is taken with stimulants such as caffeine, ephedrine, synephrine, and yohimbine, dangerous increases in heart rate and body temperature may occur.
-Seizures may also develop.
+When DNP is taken with stimulants such as caffeine, ephedrine, synephrine, and yohimbine, dangerous increases in heart rate and body temperature can occur.
+Seizures might also develop.

-Although data are scant, when DNP and some anticonvulsants (such as phenobarbital, carbamazepine, or phenytoin) are taken together, the DNP may cause diminished seizure control or cause toxic levels of the anticonvulsant medication to accumulate in the body.
+Although data are scant, when DNP and some anticonvulsants (such as phenobarbital, carbamazepine, or phenytoin) are taken together, the DNP might cause diminished seizure control or cause toxic concentrations of the anticonvulsant medication to accumulate in the body.

 When taken with antidepressants, especially SSRIs (like Zoloft), SNRIs (like Effexor) and MAOIs (like Nardil), DNP can cause a fatal increase in body temperature, serotonin syndrome, low blood sugar, and organ damage.

-If DNP is taken withaspirin or other salicylates, even more uncoupling of oxidative phosphorylation occurs and fatal hyperthermia can result.
+If DNP is taken with aspirin or other salicylates, even more uncoupling of oxidative phosphorylation occurs, and fatal high body temperature can result.

-Thyroid hormones interact with DNP to disrupt both metabolic regulation and the way the body uses the thyroid hormones.
-This can cause thyroid hormones to be deactivated and excreted from the body faster and also cause increased body temperature to dangerous levels.
+Thyroid hormones interact with DNP to disrupt both metabolic regulation and the way the body uses thyroid hormones.
+This can cause thyroid hormones to be deactivated and excreted from the body faster and cause dangerously increased body temperature.

-When DNP is combined with alcohol, cardiovascular stress can increase, resulting in high heart rate, dehydration, organ failure and dangerously elevated temperature.
+When DNP is combined with alcohol, cardiovascular stress can increase, resulting in rapid heart rate, dehydration, organ failure, and dangerously elevated body temperature.

 DNP marketing on social media: What to know